 The good news is that you can help prevent Lancaster County from the fate suffered by so many other communities.

-Donate to the Lancaster County Local Journalism Fund to support its mission to support, protect and expand local journalism in and for Lancaster County by promoting investigative and public interest journalism and media literacy.
+LNP Media Group is a subsidiary of WITF.
+Please support our mission to protect and expand local journalism in and for southeastern Pennsylvania by promoting investigative and public interest journalism and media literacy.